 But complying with these laws is about more than just a legal requirement.
-It is absolutely core to our values, and key to us being the 'mobility partner of choice'.
+It is absolutely core to our values, and key to us becoming 'the leading passenger transport partner across Europe'.
 Although we will continue to compete vigorously to win new business and protect our existing markets, we must also be unmistakably clear to the outside world and all Arriva colleagues that we compete fairly, lawfully and with integrity.